aantron/ocaml.org/data/planet/camlcity/omake-on-steroids-part-1.md

 However, there is a price to pay.
 For checking whether a rule is out of date it is required to expand the command and compute the digest.
-For a full build the time for this is negligible (and you need the commands anyway for starting them), but for a &quot;zero rebuild&quot; the commands are finally not needed, and OMake expands them only for the out-of-date check.
+For a full build the time for this is negligible (and you need the commands anyway for starting them), but for a "zero rebuild" the commands are finally not needed, and OMake expands them only for the out-of-date check.
 As you might guess, this is the main reason why a zero rebuild is so slow.